alazaroc/blog-web-code/_posts/2022-05-28-getting-started-with-aws-security.md

   - In EC2 you can create your own AMIs simplifying the process with <kbd>EC2 Image Builder</kbd>.
 When using containers implement <kbd>ECR Image Scanning</kbd>
   - Using third-party static code analysis tools, you can identify common security issues.
 You can use <kbd>Amazon CodeGuru</kbd> for supported languages.
 Dependency-checking tools can also be used to determine whether libraries your code links against are the latest versions, are free of CVEs, and have licensing conditions that meet your software policy requirements.
   - Using <kbd>Amazon Inspector</kbd>, you can perform configuration assessments against your instances for known common vulnerabilities and exposures (CVEs), assess against security benchmarks and automate the notification of defects
-- **Enable people to perform actions at a distance**: Removing the ability for interactive access reduces the risk of human error, and the potential for manual configuration or management.
+- **Enable people to perform actions at a distance**: Removing the ability for interactive access reduces the risk of human error and the potential for manual configuration or management.
   - For example, use a change management workflow to manage EC2 instances using tools such as <kbd>AWS Systems Manager</kbd> instead of allowing direct access, or via a bastion host.
-  - <kbd>AWS CloudFormation</kbd> stacks build from pipelines and can automate your infrastructure deployment and management tasks without using the AWS Management Console or APIs directly.
+  - <kbd>AWS CloudFormation stacks</kbd> build from pipelines and can automate your infrastructure deployment and management tasks without using the AWS Management Console or APIs directly.
 - **Implement managed services**: Implement services that manage resources, such as Amazon RDS, AWS Lambda, and Amazon ECS, to reduce your security maintenance tasks as part of the shared responsibility model.
 This means you have more free time to focus on securing your application
 - **Validate software integrity**: Implement mechanisms (e.g. code signing) to validate that the software, code, and libraries used in the workload are from trusted sources and have not been tampered with.
 You can use <kbd>AWS Signer</kbd>
 - **Automate compute protection**: Automate your protective compute mechanisms including vulnerability management, reduction in attack surface, and management of resources.
 The automation will help you invest time in securing other aspects of your workload, and reduce the risk of human error.